score-json/json/TSF/trustable/no-json-faults/NJF-06.6.md

     Erikhu1: 0.95
 ---

-The service accept the nested objects.
+The service provided by nlohmann/json accepts the nested objects.

-sab